-This program prepares candidates to teach children and conduct educational assessments for grades k – 12, and up to age 22.
-The Education Specialist Preliminary - Moderate/Severe Disabilities credential focuses on individuals with moderate to low functioning autism, moderate/severe intellectual limitations, emotional disturbances, and multiple disabilities.
+This program prepares candidates to teach children and conduct educational assessments for K-12 students, and up to age 22.
+The Education Specialist Preliminary - Moderate/Severe credential focuses on individuals with moderate to low functioning autism, moderate/severe intellectual limitations, emotional disturbances, and multiple disabilities.

 Option: Adding a mild/moderate or moderate/severe Preliminary Education Specialist Credential, 2009-2010 CTC Standards, to an existing Preliminary Education Specialist Credential, 2009-2010 CTC Standards.

 Prerequisites: Valid Preliminary or Clear Education Specialist Credential, mild/moderate or moderate/severe with EL Authorization based on 2009 CTC Program Standards.

 Multiple and Single Subject, and Education Specialist applicants with a GPA lower than 2.5 may, under certain conditions, petition for admission consideration under an “exceptional admit” category.
 Applicants must have passed the CBEST and one of the approved graduate admission examinations specified in number 6 above to be considered for an “exceptional admit”.
 The School of Education encourages applicants to take the appropriate Subject Matter Competency Examination as a way to demonstrate suitability for admission to a credential program.
 To petition for admission candidates must submit all required admission documents specified in #1 above and each of following:

 Applicants who choose to enroll in these credential programs have the option of completing their programs in a "credential only" format, or, if they meet graduate degree admission criteria in a Master of Arts in Teaching format (please see MAT degree program for details).

 *Students admitted to credential programs are not automatically admitted to graduate degree programs

 |PSYU 323||Child Development||3|